The hilarious reason Lucy Punch's BAFTA nominated Amandaland performance comes to her 'alarmingly easy'

-As the series returns with six brand new episodes, Lucy reveals what’s new - including improved relations with the downstairs neighbour - and what’s not - Amanda’s desperate need to elevate her social standing.
+As the show returns with six brand new episodes, Lucy reveals what’s new - including improved relations with the downstairs neighbour - and what’s not - Amanda’s desperate need to elevate her social standing.
 Of course.

 Explaining where we find her in this second series, Lucy said, "Amanda is still in SoHa [South Harlesden in north-west London].
 She’s more settled now, but still doing everything she can to elevate her social standing and circumstances.